Hermann Pundt: Biography

 From 1962 to 1968, Pundt taught at the University of Illinois, at both the Urbana and Chicago campuses.
 He was the founder of the Committee on Architectural Heritage, a University of Illinois student/faculty organization that fought for the preservation of Frank Lloyd Wright’s Frederick Robie House.
 He also participated in the fight to save H. H. Richardson’s John J. Glessner House in 1966.

 Pundt moved to Seattle in 1968 to join the faculty of the Department of Architecture at the University of Washington.
 He was promoted to full Professor in 1973.
 He received a joint appointment in the School of Art, Division of Art History in 1976.
 He was also a member of the faculty of the College of Architecture & Urban Planning (now College of Built Environments) Certificate Program in Historic Preservation.

-Pundt was an inspirational teacher, he offering courses in architectural history and historic preservation.
+Pundt offered courses in architectural history and historic preservation.
 He also taught in the UW Architecture in Rome program in 1977 and 1987, and he taught at the Technische Universitat, Berlin, in 1974-75 (as a Fulbright Senior Lecturer), and at Tokyo Institute of Technology in 1982.
 He was an invited speaker at various schools in the U.S., Europe and Japan.

 Pundt’s published scholarship addressed nineteenth century Prussian architect, Karl Friedrich Schinkel (1781-1841).
 His publications included Schinkel’s Berlin: A Study in Environmental Planning (1972; German edition 1981; Japanese edition, 1985), and he was a principal contributor and co-author for Karl Friedrich Schinkel: Sammmlung Architektonischer Entwürfe (Collection of Architectural Designs) (1982, and subsequent editions).
 Through his involvement with the Committee on Architectural Heritage, he was the instigator of an exhibition and associated catalogue, Frank Lloyd Wright: Vision and Legacy (1967).